Republicans Need to Care Less About How Likable They Are

 Advertisement

 A recent YouGov/Economist poll revealed that most Americans heard about Renee Good’s shooting.
-About 50 percent believe the shooting was not justified while 30 percent believe it was justified.
-A larger portion of Americans (46 percent) support abolishing ICE, compared to 43 percent who oppose the idea.
+About 50 percent believe the shooting was not justified, while 30 percent believe it was justified.
+A larger share of Americans (46 percent) support abolishing ICE, compared with 43 percent who oppose it.

 Editor’s Note: Do you enjoy Townhall’s conservative reporting that takes on the radical left and woke media?
 Support our work so that we can continue to bring you the truth.